 - Create gay-straight alliances (GSAs).
 GSAs help create safer schools.
 Schools must allow these groups if they have other “non-curricular” clubs or groups.
 Learn more about the right to form a GSA under the Equal Access Act.

 - Protect privacy.
 Be careful not to disclose or discuss issues around being LGBT with parents or anyone else.

 Federal civil rights laws do not cover harassment based on sexual orientation.
 Often, bullying towards LGBT youth targets their non-conformity to gender norms.
 This may be sexual harassment covered under Title IX.
 Read more about federal civil rights laws.

 Many states protect against bullying because of sexual orientation in their state laws.

-- Bullying of LGBT Youth and Those Perceived to Have Different Sexual Orientations Tip Sheet (PDF - 339 KB)
+- Bullying of LGBT Youth and Those Perceived to Have Different Sexual Orientations Tip Sheet - PDF

 - Learn more about preventing bullying.

 - Visit the Centers for Disease Control and Prevention website to support LGBT youth.

 - Read a paper on LGBT bullying - PDF from the White House Conference on Bullying.